plutonheaven/prx-practical-lab/instructions/chapter_0_pandas.md

 - Filters to keep only healthy satellites.

 **Args:**
-- `file: str`, contains the relative path to the `prx` file to open
+- `file: str`, contains the relative path to the zipped `prx` file to open
 - `constellation_filter: dict`, a dictionary with constellation letters ("G","R","E","C") as keys and a list of rinex 3 signal identifier as values.
 The default value is {"G": ["1C"]}, for GPS L1 C/A.
 - `health_filter: bool`, the default value should be `True`